 Sheriff's deputies are being assisted by the Cleveland-Canton FBI office in reviewing evidence in the case, but investigators would not say what type of evidence was being analyzed.

-Davis, who is nine months pregnant, was discovered missing June 15 by her mother, Patty Porter, who went to her daughter's residence after not hearing from her for more than 24 hours, police said.
+Davis, who is nine months pregnant, was discovered missing Friday morning by her mother, Patty Porter, who went to her daughter's residence after not hearing from her for more than 24 hours, police said.

 Porter told police she discovered Davis' 2-year-old son Blake alone in his room and the Lake Township house disheveled.

 As of Monday, police said they had no suspects in Davis' disappearance.

 Deputies are working with the Stark County Prosecutor's Office to obtain any information involving Davis' cell phone records.
 They also were continuing to develop a time line for Davis' activities in the days leading up to her disappearance.

 Allstate Insurance spokesperson Mike Siemienas confirmed Monday that Davis is employed in the Hudson risk management business center on Executive Parkway, which assists agents with questions regarding coverage.

 Siemienas said he could not give any additional information regarding Davis.

 The family of Davis has retained Canton attorney Rick Pitinii to speak on their behalf.
 Pitinii said family members were taking the case day by day and were continuing to try to get information about Davis to the public.